naveen200848/whatsappunbanwebsitecodegit/trickle/notes/README.md

-# WhatsApp Unban Service Website - India
+# iDigitalWorks - WhatsApp Recovery Service Website

-A professional landing page for WhatsApp account recovery services targeting Indian users, built with React and TailwindCSS.
+A professional landing page for WhatsApp account recovery services by iDigitalWorks, targeting Indian users, built with React and TailwindCSS.
+Optimized for search engines and generative AI platforms like ChatGPT, Perplexity, and Claude.

 ## Features